stanfordnlp/phrasal/README.md

 We used to commit some third-party dependencies to the repository, and for others we had a bash script that would try to wget the rest.
 The script would fail when URLs for archived versions of libraries would change (this was especially true for jetty).
 Now we use Gradle/Maven to fetch the dependencies.
 Once you've fetched them, you can then compile with ant as before.

-1. Download and unpack [Gradle](http://gradle.org) into your home directory.
+1. Download and unpack [Gradle](http://gradle.org) into your home directory, or into /u/nlp/packages.

-2. Add Gradle to PATH: `export PATH="$PATH":/u/username/NLP-HOME/gradle/bin`
+2. Add Gradle to PATH: `export PATH="$PATH":/path/to/gradle/bin`

 3. Set reference to JavaNLP: `export CORENLP_HOME=/u/username/NLP-HOME/javanlp/projects/core`

-4. Download external dependencies: `gradle copyDeps`
+4. `gradle installDist`

-5. `ant all`

-6. Update CLASSPATH: `export CLASSPATH=$CLASSPATH:/u/username/NLP-HOME/phrasal/classes`
+6. Update CLASSPATH: `export CLASSPATH=/u/username/NLP-HOME/phrasal/build/install/phrasal/lib`

 ## Contributors

 * Daniel Cer (original author)
 * Michel Galley
 * Spence Green
-* John Bauer
 * Chris Manning

 ## Documentation / User Guide